MARYLAND CORRECTIONAL ADMINISTRATORS ASSOCIATION

 - How much money is awarded?

-- Currently the association seeks to award as many scholarships and grants possible.
+- Currently, the association seeks to award as many scholarships and grants as possible.

 - How will I know if I’ve been awarded a scholarship?

 - Can I change schools once my scholarship application has been submitted?